Baked Lamb Chops with Polenta

 For Polenta:

 1. Bring chicken broth to a boil in a large pot over high heat.
-Whisk in the polenta in a steady stream, then DECREASE HEAT TO MEDIUM.
+Whisk in the polenta in a steady stream, then decrease the heat to medium.

 2. Cook polenta while stirring with a wooden spoon.
 Continue stirring for 10 minutes so polenta doesn't stick to the bottom of the saucepan.